-General Medicine, Respiratory Medicine
+General (Internal) Medicine, Respiratory Medicine

 Dr Lieske Kuitert is a well-respected Consultant in Respiratory Medicine.
 She previously held a Consultant NHS post at Bart's Health Trust, where she set up a specialist Cough Clinic but left in 2015 to focus on private practice.
 She maintains an Honorary Consultant status with the Trust.
 She has a wide range of experience however her subspecialties are in cough, asthma, acute and chronic lung infections and blood clots in the lungs.